What is Colorectal Cancer?

 Diagnosis and Treatment

-Many people in Singapore suffer colorectal cancer and as a result require treatment.
+Many people in Singapore suffer colorectal cancer and as a result, require treatment.
 Colorectal cancer is a serious condition but in many cases with early diagnosis and treatment, patients have an excellent chance for cure.
-The initial evaluation will involve doing colonoscopy to visualize the tumor, obtain tissue to confirm the diagnosis and clear the colon of polyps.
-A CT scan or PET scan will be obtained to determine if the tumor is localized or has spread to other parts of the body.
+The initial evaluation will involve doing colonoscopy to visualize the tumour, obtain tissue to confirm the diagnosis and clear the colon of polyps.
+A CT scan or PET scan will be obtained to determine if the tumour is localized or has spread to other parts of the body.
 Blood tests will also be obtained to check for your general health status and prepare for surgery.

 Laparoscopic Colorectal Surgery

 One of the great advances in Colorectal Surgery is the use of minimally invasive surgery for Colorectal Cancer.
 Laparoscopic surgery avoids the trauma of a large abdominal wound associated with conventional surgery and results in less pain and much quicker recovery for our patients.

 The advantages of laparoscopic surgery for Colorectal Cancer are: